A Legacy Parks Treasure

 FORKS OF THE RIVER WILDLIFE MANAGEMENT AREA

 Hunting: Please be aware that the Wildlife Management Area is an active hunting area managed by the Tennessee Wildlife Resource Agency.
 Special conditions apply to this property and are listed below.
 This Forks of the River Wildlife Management Area is managed for hunting and habitat conservation by the Tennessee Wildlife Resource Agency.
 The TWRA works collaboratively with Legacy Parks Foundation, Appalachian Mountain Bike Club, and the Parks and Recreation departments of both the City and County of Knoxville to provide for non-motorized, recreational mixed-use within the WMA.
-During hunting season, all internal trails are closed to non-hunters but the Will Skelton Greenway and Whaley Trail stay open year round.
+TWRA regulations for Forks of the River WMA are as follows:

 Forks of the River Hunting Seasons for 2016:

 Note that the Will Skelton Greenway and Whaley Trail remain open at all times.

 From Sept.
 4 - Feb.
 28, area closed to non-hunters except as noted.
 On Sat. and Sun., area closed to non-hunters until noon, except as noted.
 During Spring Turkey season (Apr.
 1 - May 15), area closed to non-hunters till noon, except as noted.

 Area closed one hour after sunset to one hour before sunrise, except for raccoon and opossum hunters and scheduled events.